Dear R eaders:

 s

-The explanation of those curious
+The explanation of those

-contracts and fractures.
-Those fractures often
+rock contracts and fractures.
+Those fractures

-radiate along parallel lines.
-When cracks meet
+often radiate along parallel lines.
+When cracks

-in hexagonal or six-sided shapes, although
+results in hexagonal or six-sided shapes,

-five-sided and seven-sided columns are also
+although five-sided and seven-sided columns are

-likely the result of lava that cooled more
+are likely the result of lava that cooled more

 slowly, allowing gravity to shape the mass, not